jonkwheeler/ScrollScene/README.md

 ## Key Notes

-- This project saught out to overcome the issues of using Gsap3 with ScrollMagic, as well as ESM related problems.
+- This project sought out to overcome the issues of using Gsap3 with ScrollMagic, as well as ESM related problems.
 In the end it added more features, like video playback, scene init breakpoints, scene duration breakpoints, gsap speed controls, and using an IntersectionObserver when it fits your usecase better.
 - This does not include `gsap` or `scrollmagic`.
 If you plan to use them, you'll need to install them.
 - This works with Gsap without having to import the extra `animation.gsap.js` file from ScrollMagic (though you'll have to install in yourself `yarn add gsap` or `npm install gsap`).
 - It allows for scene init breakpoints, and for scene duration breakpoints.
 This will also will on SSR if implemented correctly.